Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 and so we bought a small

-we sort of say a show of a company.
+we sort of say a shell of a company.

 It wasn't named for all promos.